o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 Configuration
 ~~~~~~~~~~~~~

-The xRAN library configuration is provided in the set of structures, such as struct xran_fh_init and struct xran_fh_config.
+The O-RAN library configuration is provided in the set of structures, such as struct xran_fh_init and struct xran_fh_config.
 The sample application gives an example of a test configuration used for LTE and 5GNR mmWave and Sub 6.
 Sample application
 folder /app/usecase/ contains set of examples for different Radio Access technology  (LTE|5G NR), different category  (A|B)
 and list of numerologies (0,1,3) and list of bandwidths (5,10,20,100Mhz).